papadavis47/comfortablefeelingdumb-blog/content/blog/sand-beneath-my-feet/index.md

 Next came learning the basics of programming in Python.

-I had read somewhere that Python was a good first language for people first learning programming.
+I had read somewhere that Python was a good language for people first learning programming.

 So, JavaScript and web development took a backseat for a time - while I struggled with some coding exercises - without context or any real visual feedback outside of the Python REPL in my terminal.
-I did not know about Flask or Django at the time - nor did I really understand what the "backend" was, either.
+I did not know about Flask or Django at the time - nor did I really understand what a "backend" was, either.

-Soon I became frustrated with understanding where code blocks ended and began with Python’s strict spacing syntax - so I switched back to JavaScript and it’s curly brace syntax.
+Soon I became frustrated with understanding where code blocks ended and began with Python’s strict indentation syntax - so I switched back to JavaScript and it’s curly brace syntax.

 Eventually, the frustration with Python wore off and I decided to give it another chance.

 This went on for several months - a time which included learning some Bash - as well as Git and GitHub.

-I did not know what kind of programming I wanted to focus on.
+I had no idea what kind of programming I wanted to focus on.

 The world of programming is huge - and I knew so little.

-I had an idea that I wanted to learn the craft - for a variety of reasons, including: to make a better living, find work that I could truly grow with and to have more and better professional opportunities.
+I had an idea that I wanted to learn the craft - for a variety of reasons including:

+1. **To make a better living**
+2. **To find work that I could truly grow with**
+3. **To have more and better professional opportunities**

 I wanted work that I enjoyed and that offered me satisfaction - including the ability to do it anywhere in the world and at basically any age.

 My job at the time was not offering me those things.
 And I knew that I enjoyed programming - difficult as it was.

 Figuring out what would be my focus - the part of the vastness I would truly master - was like asking: _“Which neighborhood in Paris would you like to live in?”_

 **I have never been to Paris.** I speak two or three words in French.
 I do not have any friends living in France.
-I have **no friggin' clue** about which neighborhood suits me.
+I have **no freakin' clue** about which neighborhood suits me.

 ![Paris from above](./rodrigo-kugnharski-unsplash.jpg)